-Once you are done searching, identify a short list of top 10 photographers according to you.
+Once you are done the searching, identify a short list of top 10 photographers according to you.

-Check the style elements in the photographers past work.
-Look at their experience with different kind of shots.
+Check the style elements in the photographers’ past work.
+Look at their experience with different kinds of shots.
 Spend time in assessing their portfolio of work.

 Understand clearly the financials involved.
 Clarify the effort – hours, equipment, assistants involved in the entire deal.

 Check the post-photography deadlines; they need to meet your expectations of getting the hard copies home.

 Do not confirm a deal with the photographer in the very first meeting.
 Take your time, check with family and friends, if need be.

 After carefully shortlisting and picking your wedding photographer, initiate them for your wedding.
 What does this mean?

 Get the photographer to meet your family and friends who will be extensively covered during the rituals.

 Acclimatize the photographer with the venue, the decorations that are going to be used and the events that will be part of the entire wedding.